millelog/sql-server-mcp/README.md

 # SQL Server MCP

 A read-only MCP (Model Context Protocol) server for SQL Server database introspection.
+Use with Claude Desktop to let Claude explore and query your SQL Server databases.

 ## Features